netreplica/graphite/docs/CONTAINERLAB.md

 sudo systemctl status lighttpd
 ````

-6. Validate access to Graphite web pages by opening the following URL in the browser: http://<clab-graphite-ip-address>/graphite/main.html.
+6. Validate access to Graphite web pages by opening the following URL in the browser: `http://REPLACE_IP/graphite/main.html`.
 You should be able to see a sample topology:

 ![Default Graphite Topology Visualization](../images/3-nodes.clab.png)

-## Prepare topology for ContainerLab and export it in JSON format
+## Visualize a topology for ContainerLab YAML file (offline mode)

 1. Create a topology definition file for ContainerLab